Tim-Liam-Hill/SelfStudy/OS/3EasyPieces.md

 For q2 parent always seems to write to file first.
 They both write to the same file however.

 Q3: could use sockets but I have done that before so let's try something new - shared memory.
+Something to note about my solution: it seems to result in certain output that is normally only called once being called twice.
+I suppose thats worth looking into.

+TODO: Finish these exercizes (right now I am lazy)

+## Direct Execution

+How do we obtain high performance and still maintain control in a timesharing CPU virtualization environment?

+#### Direct Execution

+Basically just bring the executable into memory, put it into process list and run it directly on the CPU Problems
+* OS isn't in control at all

+But it is fast.

+How do we give processes the opportunity to perform I/O and other restricted operations without giving them full control?

+"Thus, the parts of the C library that make system calls are hand-coded in assembly, as they need to carefully follow convention in order to process arguments and return values correctly"

+To solve prev issue we introduce user and kernel mode.
+Hardware assists OS by providing different modes of execution.
+User mode code runs in a restructed mode so couldn't do thing like I/O requests.
+How do we give them this functionality?
+Via system calls

+system calls -> allow kernel to expose certain functionality

+To execute system call, program must execute a special trap instruction trap basically
+- elevates to kernel mode
+- kernel checks if can perform
+- if can then we do the work
+- once done, return from trap returns control to calling program

+OS NEEDS TO KEEP TRACK OF WHICH CODE TO RUN IN KERNEL MODE AND WHICH CODE TO JUMP BACK TO
+- if you don't, user can jump around to arbitrary code locations and basically do what they want

+Kernel sets up a trap table at boot time
+- machine boot up takes place in kernel mode
+- OS tells hardware what code to run when certain exceptional events occur (eg: keyboard interrrupt) this kind of explains why some config changes (eg: remap keys on keyboard) require a reboot to take effect.
+- also gives location of trap handlers

+We use system-call numbers which map a number to a unique system call
+- Prevents users from having to specify locations in memory (which is unsafe, and this is easier anyway)

+"Point to ponder: what horrible things could you do to a system if you could install your own trap table?
+Could you take over the machine?"

+You could completely brick the system by mapping silly calls to certain events(eg, open file on harddrive when a key is pressed).
+You could likely also confuse the system since, if the OS does its checking based on the system-call number and not the otherside (actual function being called by hardware) then you can exploit the system by calling a system-call nmber you are allowed to do normally but that maps to a forbieedn function on hardware (issue you would have is whether or not the OS passes all the arguments correctly)

+This is
+#### Limited Direct Execution

+2 phases

+* at boot, kernel initializes trap table
+* cpu remembers this location for later

+second
+* when a proces is running and calls a system call
+* kernel allocates a node to a process list, allocates memory and issues trap and return-from-trap instructions as necessary.

+but we have a problem, how do we switch between processes?

+if process is running on the CPU then by definition the OS is not running, so it can't interrupt the process now can it.
+How can the OS regain control?

+#### Cooperative Approach

+OS trusts processes to run responsibly and processes that run for too long are assumed to periodically give up CPU so OS can run other tasks.

+Obviously this isn't the most practical approach.
+What happens if a process doesn't play nice or gets stuck in an infinite loop?

+#### Non-Cooperative Approach

+OS needs help from hardware.

+"A timer device can be programmed to raise an interrupt every so many milliseconds; when the interrupt is raised, the currently running process is halted, and a pre-configured interrupt handler in the OS runs.
+At this point, the OS has regained control of the CPU, and thus can do what it pleases: stop the current process, and start a different one."

+At boot, OS tells hardware what instruction to run when interrupt is raised, and it also starts the timer.
+Starting timer is obviously a privileged instruction since, if it wasn't, an offending program could prevent the interrupt from ever taking place.

+One thing that is the same regardless whether process returns via system call or is interrupted by OS is we need to save and restore its context.
+Are we going to continue running this process and switch to another is important.

+Context switch -OS will save registers onto its kernel stack and restore values of next process from kernel stack.

+#### Concurrency

+What if an interrupt occurs while you are already handling an interrupt?
+Concurrency mechanims need to come into play.

+"In an analogous manner, the OS “baby proofs” the CPU, by first (during boot time) setting up the trap handlers and starting an interrupt timer, and then by only running processes in a restricted mode."

+TODO: Homework

+## CPU Scheduling

+We need a scheduling metric

+Tturnaround = Tcompletion − Tarrival

+This is a performance metric BUT we also need to consider fairness.

+### FIFO

+Good for when first jobs are fastest, bad when first jobs are longest.
+Convoy effect ->  a number of relatively-short potential consumers of a resource get queued behind a heavyweight resource consumer

+### Shortest Job First

+This is great, except for when the longest job arrives first (no interrupts).
+Also, potential starvation (if I am correct)